Arthritis Support Network launched: 2015

 Despite adversity, I have always been an active individual who believes that “life is what you make of it.”
 During my 20’s, I stayed focused and motivated so that I could accomplish life’s goals and aspirations.
 I attended college and obtained three college degrees.
 I received an M.S. degree in Rehabilitation Counseling and a B.A. degree in Social Work from CSU, Fresno.
 I also received an Associate’s degree from Fresno City College.
 After college, I continued to stay positive and strong while developing a career in the social services field and have worked with the disabilities population for the past 17+ years now.

 I would like to become an Arthritis Support Network (ASN) leader and start an Arthritis Support group in my community because there is not an existing group in Fresno County.
 A few months ago, I went through diagnostic tests and learned that I now have new health concerns related to both the RA and the Osteoarthritis.
 I felt depressed, sad, and frustrated.
 I wanted to join a support group designed for individuals who are going through similar situations, but there was none in my area.
 I reached out to friends whom I met at the AJAO conferences years ago.
-I then learned about the Arthritis Introspective.
+I then learned about the Arthritis Support Network.
 My goal is to bring together people living with rheumatoid arthritis and other rheumatic conditions, whether they are newly diagnosed or seasoned, so that we can share our unique experiences while embracing our strengths in a supportive and encouraging manner.
 Given the many layers of complexity with family life, work life, and managing our health, we cannot thrive without the supports and mutual understanding of our peers.